npm package discovery and stats viewer.

 However, in a console, processes can be terminated with the CTRL+C key combination.

-Most programming languages have an implementation to capture this signal (usually as SIGINT), allowing applications to handle it and to terminate "gracefully".
+Most programming languages do have an implementation to capture this signal (usually as SIGINT), allowing applications to handle it and to terminate "gracefully".

 The problem is that the CTRL+C key combination cannot be easily simulated for the following reasons:

-• The process which should receive the CTRL+C signal needs to live in its own console since the CTRL+C signal is sent to all processes attached to a console.
+• The process which should receive the CTRL+C signal needs to live in its own console since the CTRL+C signal is sent to all processes attached to that console.
 Spawning a process in a new console, again, is something which is only possible in lower-level programming languages.

 This wrapper application does exactly the points described above.